iLnitsuJ/VirtualPetSimulator/README.md

-This was my first ever personal project since learning I started learning computer science.
+This was my first ever personal project since learning I started learning computer science, the project is written in Object oriented programming design in java.
+UI and graphical element is done using JSwing library.

-I used Intellij back when working on this project.
-To be able to run it in vscode, you could to install this extension YouMayCallMeV.vscode-java-saber and it will be able to run right away.
+To play the game, clone the repo and run the VirtualPetSimulator.jar exe.

 # *Virtual Pet Simulator*